janderson4671/byu-cs460-f2022-1/hw-create-vm/README.md

    $ mount /media/cdrom
    ```

-   Then run the following to build and install the VirtualBox Guest Additions
+   Then run the following commands to build and install the VirtualBox Guest
-   for your VM:
+   Additions for your VM:

    ```
-   $ sudo apt install linux-headers-amd64 build-essential && sudo sh /media/cdrom/VBoxLinuxAdditions.run
+   $ sudo apt install linux-headers-amd64 build-essential
+   $ sudo sh /media/cdrom/VBoxLinuxAdditions.run
    ```

    This will allow you to do things like set up a shared drive between host and